 South Cornwall · TR3

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Perranwell Station, that work is shaped by the place itself — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Victorian railway-era cottages and Edwardian villas.
+Anchor any Perranwell Station new build in the local fabric and the rest follows — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Victorian railway-era cottages and modern AONB-sensitive infill.

 Local context